juannat7/bayesian_septic/README.md

 This project aims to apply a hierarchical bayesian modeling to infer the status of septic systems in Georgia.
 The hierarchy is either on (1) a single level (ie. _sub_-basin) or (2) two-level (ie. basin --> _sub_-basin).
 Baselines include pooled Bayesian and several ML models (eg. RF, boosting trees, SVC).

 ## Quickstart
+1. Create a new environment using Anaconda: `conda create -n septic pymc3`
-1. Install requirements: `pip install -r requirements.txt`
+2. Install requirements: `pip install -r requirements.txt`
-2. Run notebooks in the sequence, although each notebook is self-contained
+3. Run notebooks in sequence, although each notebook is self-contained

 ## Checklists
 - [x] Precipitation annual maxima